CaldasGSM/zson/readme.md

     }
 }
 ```
-Short and simple code, I wish everything could be this simple, but honestly, this will probably blow up in your face
+Short and simple code, I wish everything could be this simple, but honestly, this one will probably blow up in your face
 ```c
 #include "json.h"